What Is Biochar? Charcoal In Gardening

-The term “biochar” has two meanings right now.
+The term “biochar” has multiple meanings right now.

 In its purest form, biochar is pyrolyzed wood.
 Temperatures ranging from 350-600 degrees Celsius are used to superheat it.
 This process is done in a low-oxygen environment.
 Lacking oxygen, the charcoal is less likely to burst into flame.